 Just one last picture that has left me laughing – my party decorating helpers, pretending to float away 🙂

 Overall, I put a lot of time into planning and creating.
-However, I created numerous free printables and patterns, making it easy for others.
+However, I detailed the steps for you to make it easy.
 Your Sesame Street party should be a breeze!